requiredcrx/BMI-Calculator/README.md

 # BMI-Calculator
 This is a simple Python program that calculates the Body Mass Index (BMI) of a person based on their height and weight.
 The BMI is a measure of body fat based on height and weight that is used to classify whether a person is underweight, normal weight, overweight, or obese.

+You can test a version of this calculator published on Replit [Here](https://replit.com/@labelisaiah/Body-Mass-Index-Calculator?v=1)

 ## Getting Started
 To use this program, you will need to have Python 3 installed on your computer.
 You can download Python from the [Python website.](https://www.python.org/)